fathyb/parcel-plugin-typescript/README.md

 If you only need transpiling then this plugin might not be necessary.
 You can see this plugin as a Parcel version of `awesome-typescript-loader` or `ts-loader`.

+This plugin is in it's early stage and may not be stable.
+This first stable version will be `1.0.0`.

 ## Features